Dr. Annelise Mennicke

 Mennicke, A. Social Service Providers’ Perspectives of Categories of Intimate Partner Violence.
 Supported by funding from the Office of Research and Economic Development Faculty Research Grants Program, University of North Carolina at Charlotte.

-Mennicke, A. M., Kennedy, S. C., Gromer, J., & Klem-O’Connor, M. (accepted).
+Mennicke, A. M., Kennedy, S. C., Gromer, J., & Klem-O’Connor, M. (2018).
 Evaluation of a social norms violence prevention campaign targeted toward college men: Attitudes, beliefs, and behaviors over five years.
 Journal of Interpersonal Violence.

 Graham, L. M., Mennicke, A. M., Rizo, C. F., Wood, L., & Mengo, C. W. (2018) Interpersonal violence prevention and response on college and university campuses: Opportunities for faculty leadership.
 Invited commentary in Journal of Family Violence.
 DOI: 10.1007/s10896-018-9968-1